ndlib/bendo/architecture/api.md

     If-None-Match - For ETag validation
     Range - Use for range requests.
-    X-Api-Key - (required)
+    Request-Cache - Indicates a `HEAD` request should cache file content X-Api-Key - (required)
     X-Webhook - URL to hit when the content is loaded, if the content is not cached to begin with. (not implemented)